octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

   Entrypoints need to be marked with the `@sp.entry_point` decorator.

 - **Tests and Scenarios** are good tools to make sure our smart contract is working properly.
-  - A new test is a method marked with the `sp.add_test` decorator
+  - A new test is a method marked with the `sp.add_test` decorator.
-  - A new scenario is instantiated by `sp.test_scenario`
+  - A new scenario is instantiated by `sp.test_scenario`.
   - Scenarios describe a sequence of actions: originating contracts, computing expressions, calling entry points, etc.
-  - In the online Editor of SmartPy.io, the scenario is computed and then displayed as an html document.
+  - In the online Editor of SmartPy.io, the scenario is computed and then displayed as an html document on the output panel.

 We will explain in detail the use of all these concepts later.